-Discovering podcasts for my kids has been an absolute lifesaver for us.
-Not only does it make for something to easily pass the time in the car, they will also happily listen at home during down-time and it’s a great screen-free option that keeps them entertained.
+Discovering podcasts for kids has been an absolute lifesaver for us.
+Not only does it make for something to easily pass the time in the car, but they will also happily listen at home during down-time and it’s a great screen-free option that keeps them entertained.
 (Don’t get me wrong – I’m all about screen time, I just know that my kids have limits and will turn into absolute monsters if we don’t regulate it a bit.)

 Just like with my own podcast library, we have worked our way through a number of podcasts for kids that are both good and bad.
-Today I’m sharing five podcasts that we love, with the bonus that they all have a good sized archive so you can keep your kids entertained all summer long!
+Today I’m sharing five podcasts that we love, with the bonus that they all have a good-sized archive so you can keep your kids entertained all summer long!

 Six Great Podcasts for Kids

 “We’re serious about being curious is the tagline behind the Brains On Podcast.
 Episode titles like “Animal Farts: A Mighty Wind” tell you all you need to know about the cheeky minds behind these shows.
 This podcast has over 100 episodes in the archive.
 You can find a list of listener favorites if you’re looking for a good starting point.

 The Alien Adventures of Finn Caspian